LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 To https://github.com/YourGithubLogin/Range-Validator.git
  * [new branch]      master -> master
 </pre>
-Go to the github website to see what happened: the whole coed base is in the online repository too, updated to our last commit (aka our first, unique commit for the moment).
+Go to the github website to see what happened: the whole code base is in the online repository too, updated to our last commit (aka our first, unique commit for the moment).
 From now on we can work on our code from any machine having a <code>git</code> client.
 To do so we must be diligent and committing and pushing our changes when is the moment, to maintain the online repository up to date.
 Clean yard, happy master mason.

 A whole day is passed, well.. two days, and we did not wrote a single line of perl code: we are starting the right way!
 Time to go to sleep with a well prepared playground.